The Boleskine Burial Ground

 No comprehensive record exists of the stones in this ancient graveyard.
-Therefore a small contingent from the South Loch Ness Heritage Group with help from some local people has undertaken the task of mapping the graveyard and recording all the known graves, slabs and memorials for a booklet to be published by the Highland Family History Society.
+Therefore a small contingent from the South Loch Ness Heritage Group with help from some local people is undertaking the task of mapping the graveyard and recording all the known graves, slabs and memorials.
 Each known stone will be identified by position (a map will be included), description (shape, colour and motifs etc.) and the inscription recorded exactly as written (misspellings and errors included).
 A digital photograph will be taken of each stone and an index of names will be produced.
-It is hoped that enough data can be recorded to produce some charts of e.g. life expectancy comparisons for recent periods.
 It is expected that this survey will be of use and interest not only to the local population as part of its heritage but also to historians and genealogists tracing their family history.
-The information will be used to prepare a booklet in the future , when completed details of will be intimated on this web site , also of how to obtain relevant information of the grave inscriptions and accompanying photo .
+When the survey is completed details will be intimated on this web site , also of how to obtain relevant information of the grave inscriptions and accompanying photo .

 Two particular gravestones are perhaps worthy of mention